Universal concentration for sums under arbitrary dependence: Classical sum concentration profiles

 Noting that

 one may wonder whether the two convexity assumptions (power-type versus exponential-type) overlap.
-In general they do not; the next theorem shows that they coincide exactly in the limit $q\to\infty$.
+In general they do not; the next proposition shows that they coincide exactly in the limit $q\to\infty$.

-\begin{theorem} Given a continuous mapping $f:(0,\infty)\to\mathbb{R}$, if for every $q>0$ the function $f\circ \id^{-q}$ is convex (resp.\ concave), then the function $f\circ \mathcal E_1$ is convex (resp.\ concave).
-If we assume in addition that $f$ is nondecreasing (resp.\ nonincreasing), then the converse is true. \end{theorem}
+\begin{proposition} Given a continuous function $f:(0,\infty)\to\mathbb{R}$, if for every $q>0$ the function $f\circ \id^{-q}$ is convex (resp.\ concave), then the function $f\circ \mathcal E_1$ is convex (resp.\ concave).
+If we assume in addition that $f$ is nondecreasing (resp.\ nonincreasing), then the converse is true. \end{proposition}

-The theorem relies on the following limiting representation of the geometric mean.
+The proposition relies on the following limiting representation of the geometric mean.

 \begin{lemma}[Power--geometric limit] Fix $a,b>0$ and $\lambda\in]0,1[$.
 Define, for $q>0$,

 Then

 \end{lemma}